SymbioticEDA/MARLANN/arch.md

 (OP nonzero, LEN=0 encodes for LEN=32)

-- LoadCode (OP=1): Copy LEN words from MEM-ADDR in main memory to CODE-ADDR compute code memory.
+- LoadCode (OP=1): Copy LEN 4-byte words from MEM-ADDR in main memory to CODE-ADDR compute code memory.

-- LoadCoeff0 (OP=2): Copy LEN words from MEM-ADDR in main memory to CODE-ADDR in coefficient storage bank 0.
+- LoadCoeff0 (OP=2): Copy LEN SZ-byte words from MEM-ADDR in main memory to CODE-ADDR in coefficient storage bank 0.

-- LoadCoeff1 (OP=3): Copy LEN words from MEM-ADDR in main memory to CODE-ADDR in coefficient storage bank 1.
+- LoadCoeff1 (OP=3): Copy LEN SZ-byte words from MEM-ADDR in main memory to CODE-ADDR in coefficient storage bank 1.

 ```